x64dot/NimReverseShell/README.md

 # Disclaimer

-Disclaimer: This code is intended for educational use only.
+This code is intended for educational use only.
 Unauthorized use of this code may be illegal and unethical.
 Always obtain explicit permission before running or deploying such tools on any network or system.